openknowledge-archive/opsmanual/sysadmin/services/mailinglists.rst

 If there are no more queued messages, you can upgrade mailman now.
 Otherwise proceed:

-**TODO**: Is the below section relevant anymore?

--  Prevent the MTA (exim in our case) from passing new postings to mailman, but make sure it still accepts mails \*from\* mailman.
-I am not sure whether stopping the exim service would work, so instead i block port 25 temporarily::
+-  Prevent the MTA (postfix in our case) from passing new postings to mailman, but make sure it still accepts mails \*from\* mailman.
+I am not sure whether stopping the postfix service would work, so instead i block port 25 temporarily::

     sudo iptables -A INPUT -m state --state NEW -p tcp --dport 25 -i ! lo -j REJECT